curogihu/ScrapingHTMLByVBA/README.md

 Based on a base site which state all Japanese local government url, get and display local government name to a sheet.
 However, base site didn't work now.
 So, it was put on hold.

-Incidentally, I used recurrence because amount of lower layer links depend on each area.
+Incidentally, I used recurrence function because amount of lower layer links depend on each area.